 Many of the paper supplies needed for making junk journals can be found around your household.
 There's no need to buy anything!
 Of course once you start making jj's as a hobby, you'll find yourself wanting to expand on your junk collection.
 You'll be amazed at all the stuff you can use.

 Where to begin?
 Basically, any office paper can be added in junk journals.
-Some of my favorites include time cards, ledger paper, index cards, graph paper (which can be coffee/or tea dyed!), file folders, and envelopes of all shapes, sizes and colors.
+Some of my favorites include time cards, ledger paper, index cards, graph paper, file folders, and envelopes of all shapes, sizes and colors.
 These are some of the office supplies I use in my junk journals.

-Your junk mail may normally go straight to the recycling bin, but now you can also re-purpose it.
+The junk mail that may normally go straight to the recycling bin can now be re-purposed.
 Look for pamphlets that have interesting shapes or colors – they make fun tuck spots and pockets.
 Don't worry about not having writing space, you can glue/staple/tape lined paper to them.

 Merchandise tags are also fun for junk journals, as are plastic or paper packages and bags.